 New registrations are only accepted from patients living within our designated practice boundary area.
-To register, please complete the following steps:
+To register, please complete the steps below:-

-1. Check that you are within our practice boundary by clicking on our postcode checker.
+1. Check that you are within our practice boundary by clicking on our postcode checker below.
 If yes,

-4. When we have received both forms, we will call you to confirm that your registration is being processed.
+5. When we have received your registration forms & questionnaire, we will call you to confirm that your registration is being processed.
 We will then send you a text requesting a photo of a personal identity document (driving licence or passport).
 Once you send this to us, we will finalise your registration.